 Albania & Macedonia | Via Egnatia

 A journey through time and civilisations, across the dramatic landscapes of southeast Europe.
 Albania, Macedonia and the Balkans represent one vast patchwork of cultures and civilisations.
-Our tour takes in the tombs and treasures of Philip of Macedon, the late-imperial glories of Thessaloniki and the beautiful Medieval churches on the shores of Lake Ohrid.
+Our tour takes in the tombs and treasures of Philip of Macedon, the late Imperial glories of Thessaloniki and the beautiful Medieval churches on the shores of Lake Ohrid.

-Divided by mountains, the Balkans are united by roads which kept the disparate states and Empires in contact, and conflict.
+Divided by mountains, the Balkans are united by roads which kept the disparate states and Empires both in contact and conflict.
 The greatest of these was the Via Egnatia, initially a series of traditional tracks used by the Romans to speed their conquest of Illyria and Macedonia and formalised as the great highway crossing mountain, river and marsh.